Latvijas Neatkarīgā Televīzija

 Latvian Independent Television (Latvijas Neatkarīgā Televīzija, LNT) was a major private television company in Latvia, founded in 1996.
 LNT featured TV series, news and entertainment programmes, airing 24 hours a day in Latvian.
-It went off the air on March 1, 2020, and was replaced by TV3 Life.
+It went off the air on 1 March 2020, and was replaced by TV3 Life.

-It was the most viewed TV channel in Latvia in 2005 with 21.1% of the market share, while in 2014 it ranked 4th with 9.1% behind TV3 Latvia, First Baltic Channel Latvia and LTV1.
+In March 2009 it was the most viewed television channel in Latvia, from research data by TNS Latvia.
+LNT was switched on 18.8% of the time in March, according to LETA.

 History

 The predecessors of LNT were the first private Latvian TV station - news channel NTV-5 launched on 4 May 1992, and the morning television channel PICCA TV which was launched in 1994 by entrepreneur Andrejs Ēķis.
-Both companies merged into LNT in autumn of 1996.
+Already at the end of 1994, merger talks between the two emerged, but these were just rumors.
+Both companies formalized their merger on 16 February 1996.
+The joint bid for the third national network was approved on 20 March 1996.
+The merged LNT started on 29 August 1996.
 The new station positioned itself as a challenger to the then-monopoly in Latvia of the state broadcaster Latvian Television and declared itself as the "first nationwide, family entertainment channel", broadcasting locally produced news programs and imported films and entertainment, which at the represented 40% of the airtime.

-In the beginning, most of the private programming was acquired from Russian media companies, but by 2002 it was reported that the company had made deals with Western companies such as Paramount, Warner Brothers and BBC.
+In the beginning, most of the private programming was acquired from Russian media companies, but by 2002 it was reported that the company had made deals with Western companies such as Paramount, Warner Bros. and BBC.